ucdavisdatalab/workshop_introduction_to_version_control/05_branching.Rmd

 This is my first Git repo.
 ```

-And the git log will have separate entries for the merge conflict and for the
+And the Git log will have separate entries for the merge conflict and for the
 file from any other branches into which you merged `master`

 ```